 II.
 State Approaches for Supporting Value-Based Payment in Primary Care

 Speaker: Kelsey Brykman, MS, Senior Program Officer, CHCS

-K. Brykman will provide an overview of state strategies for implementing primary care VBP in Medicaid and highlight key opportunities for innovation.
+K. Brykman provided an overview of state strategies for implementing primary care VBP in Medicaid and highlighted key opportunities for innovation.

 III.
 Leveraging VBP Models to Reduce Health Disparities